willhaslett/covid-19-growth/README.md

 This repo provides:
 - A sensible starting point and some useful functions for COVID-19 reporting/analysis/modeling using Pandas/Python
-- CSV and JSON Data structures for use outside of Pandas
+- CSV and JSON data structures for use outside of Pandas

  ```